 There are several ways to support the Epilepsy Foundation of Florida using life insurance:

-* Purchase a new policy and name the Epilepsy Foundation as beneficiary.
+♥ Purchase a new policy and name the Epilepsy Foundation of Florida as beneficiary.

-* Give a paid-up whole life policy that you already own to the Epilepsy Foundation.
+♥ Give a paid-up whole life policy that you already own to the Epilepsy Foundation of Florida.

-* Purchase a policy benefiting your heirs to replace money or property you have given (or plan to give) to the Epilepsy Foundation.
+♥ Purchase a policy benefiting your heirs to replace money or property you have given (or plan to give) to the Epilepsy Foundation of Florida.

-* Assign policy dividends to the Epilepsy Foundation.
+♥ Assign policy dividends to the Epilepsy Foundation of Florida.

 You can help ensure a better world for people living with epilepsy (and reduce tax liability for loved ones) by naming the Epilepsy Foundation of Florida as a beneficiary of your 401(k), Individual Retirement Account (IRA) or other qualified retirement plan.

 Tax-deferred retirement plan assets can be subject to estate and income taxes, thereby reducing the value of these assets left to your children or someone other than your spouse by as much as 75 percent.
-Your heirs avoid this double-taxation when your gift benefits the Epilepsy Foundation.
+Your heirs avoid this double-taxation when your gift benefits the Epilepsy Foundation of Florida.

 Simply ask your retirement plan administrator to designate the Epilepsy Foundation of Florida as sole or partial beneficiary: